-An emergency fund is a pot of money you have tucked away in the event something unforeseen happens like a job loss, unexpected major home repair or money to tide us over like in the event of the recent Coronavirus pandemic.
+An emergency fund is a pot of money you have tucked away in the event something unforeseen happens.
+For example, a job loss, unexpected major home repair or money to tide us over like in the event of the recent Coronavirus pandemic.

-It is hard to tell when such events will happen but you can cushion yourself from experiencing the adverse effects by building an emergency fund, which will give you peace of mind your family is protected and therefore improve the quality of your life.
+It is hard to tell when such events will happen, but you can cushion yourself from experiencing the adverse effects by building an emergency fund.
+This will give you peace of mind your family is protected and therefore improve the quality of your life.
 It can also prevent you from making costly financial decisions such as getting into more debt.

 How to Build an Emergency Fund

 Set Up a Saving Goal

 The first step when building an emergency fund is to decide how much you need to save.
 Most experts recommend that you should save enough money to cater for your essential expenses for a period of three to six months.
 Setting up a saving goal will help you determine how much you need to save every month.
 It will also tell you how long it will take to build your emergency fund.
 Working with a goal in mind will also help you stay focused and motivated to achieve it.

 If you earn a low income or if you have lots of expenses to deal with, building an emergency fund that should cater for three to six months’ worth of expenses can be intimidating.
 Instead, think about breaking down your saving goal into smaller miles stones.
 You can decide to start with a low target amount, then gradually increase your targets as you achieve them.
 The most important thing is to start now and be consistent.

 Now that you know how much you need to save, the next thing you need to do is to open a separate bank account where you can put your emergency funds.
 The danger of putting money meant for emergencies in your normal day-to-day bank account is that some expenses that are not necessarily essential will crop up and you will be tempted to use the money.
 You can then choose to go for the interest-bearing accounts or those that have low or no charge.